project8/locust_mc/Config/Tutorial/README.md

 ```ssh netID@grace.hpc.yale.edu```
 or, if you want to be able to pull up Xwindows for plotting, like this:
 ```ssh -Y netID@grace.hpc.yale.edu```
+From a Mac OS laptop, you may have to install XQuarts to pull up XWindows.
+Test your XWindow by logging into Grace and then typing ```xclock```.
+You should see a clock.

 Copy the setup script into your home directory on Grace:
 ```